 Prior to the adoption of a CIL charging schedule, planning obligations from developers to secure the delivery of infrastructure will be provided by way of legal undertaking or agreement pursuant to s106 of the Town and Country Planning Act 1990 (as amended).
 Where appropriate these will continue to be used after the adoption of CIL to secure site specific infrastructure delivery, any financial contributions and/or phasing.
-An Infrastructure Provision SPD will also be prepared.

 Proposals by service providers for the delivery of utility infrastructure to meet the needs generated by new development and by existing communities will normally be permitted.